jcardoz/TypeScript-Training/README.md

 ### Introduction
 - started by the folks at Microsoft, as a way to make JavaScript scale easily for large applications.
-- Some Caveats of Typescript
+- Some Caveats of Typescript:

-	- Its a superset of JavaScript, with the introduction of types
+1. Its a superset of JavaScript, with the introduction of types

-	- it compiles back into JavaScript which your browser can understand
+2. It compiles back into JavaScript which your browser can understand

-	- given that it compiles back into JavaScript, you need a compiler
+3. Given that it compiles back into plain JavaScript, you need a compiler

 ### Installation
 - through NPM: